harrisonwl/rewire-by-example/src/chapters/salsa20/quarterround.md

 ## The Quarter Round Function

+The definitions below can be found in [QuarterRound.hs](https://github.com/harrisonwl/rwcrypto/blob/main/src/salsa20/QuarterRound.hs) and the testing code can be found in [Test_QuarterRound.hs](https://github.com/harrisonwl/rwcrypto/blob/main/src/salsa20/Test_QuarterRound.hs).

-Looking at the pseudocode functions defined in the spec, it is clear that they are, indeed, *pure functions* in the sense of Haskell.
+Looking at the pseudocode functions defined in the spec, it is clear that they are, indeed, *pure functions* in the same sense as Haskell.
 Hence, it is quite straightforward to transliterate these functions into Haskell/ReWire and this section gives the first such transliteration.
 An advantage of writing in Haskell rather than pseudocode is that definitions may are type-checked by GHC, providing a quick means of gaining assurance and/or finding stupid bugs.

 ### Inputs and Outputs